carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 > {: .solution}
 {: .challenge}

+> ## Important Info:
-Question: Does the indentation matter?
+> Does the indentation matter?
 Yes, you have to indent at least one space and the citation key should turn green to work.

-Reminder: In case you are including a citation to `nocite` that you have not cited in the document, you have to make sure first that the bib file is in your Bibliography folder.
+> In case you are including a citation to `nocite` that you have not cited in the document, you have to make sure first that the bib file is in your Bibliography folder.
+{: .checklist}

 ## Cross-referencing